refreshed-hub/js-quiz/README.md

 # js-quiz
-A lite personality quiz of sorts made made with JavaScript.
+A little personality quiz of sorts made made with JavaScript.